-Stormwater is the excess water following a rain or snow storm that does not infiltrate the surface.
-In many parts of the Township, stormwater flows into a storm drain and then through the storm sewer system.
-This system of pipes and channels will eventually discharge the water into a local stream or lake.
-There is no treatment for stormwater – anything that goes into a storm drain will go straight to our waterways, pollutants included.
+Stormwater is the excess water from rain or snowmelt that the ground cannot soak up.
+Stormwater flows into a storm drain and through the storm sewer system.
+The system eventually discharges the water into a local stream or lake.

 What is Stormwater Management?

 Stormwater management helps to reduce flooding, protects infrastructure and keeps our streams and lakes clean.

 How to prevent stormwater pollution